Our research framework for positioning and messaging

 3. Create a draft Positioning & Messaging report with the highlights of your review and analysis of relevant analyst reports, along with your profiles and analysis of each competitor.

-Here’s what a P&M IQ positioning report of ours looks like:
+Here’s what a positioning report of ours looks like:

 Here’s the structure of the competitor profile we use:

 4. Review your draft report, then plot each category and related company in space with a diagram and analysis like this to see where everyone fits and where spaces for opportunity might exist.
+The character of what each axis represents varies from category to category, and we often create more than one diagram if there are different material “lenses” through which competitive cohorts of companies can be viewed.
 Once you’ve thought through where others are, and where your company actually sits, create a full report.

 Here’s what a category visualization of ours looks like: